rvantonder/bap-usage-patterns/README.md

 ## 5. Interpreters

-BAP provides two default interpreters for BIL and BIR.
-Let's see how they can be used.
+BAP provides two default interpreters for BIL and BIR, both of which inherit the expression interpreter `Expi`.
+Note that there is a lot of documentation on these interfaces in [bap.mli](https://github.com/BinaryAnalysisPlatform/bap/blob/master/lib/bap/bap.mli).
+Here, we strive to show examples of how they can be used.

 #### Interpreting BIL